JayJiang12/Web-Application/README.md

-## To start up the flask server (python backend), you need to run this on the server:
+## To start up the flask server (python backend), you need to run this:
 `python3.6 -m flask run --host=0.0.0.0`

 if someone gets the chance in the future they can alias this